Grad : College Credit in High School

 Advanced Placement programs enable students to take college-level courses while in high school.
 The Office of the Superintendent of Public Instruction (OSPI) maintains a comprehensive Advanced Placement website at the link above.
 Interested students should check with their school counselors about the availability of these programs.

 Tables showing the type of credit conferred by public institutions in Washington for AP examinations are below.
 Students who complete AP exams with a score of 3 or higher earn at least elective credit.
-Some institutions require higher test scores to award specific course credit.
-Some institutions also offer advanced placement into more advanced college courses.
+Some colleges require higher test scores to award specific course credit.
+Some colleges also offer advanced placement into more advanced college courses.